 Oestrogen and progesterone have potent effects on our brain neurochemistry.
-Headaches that occur during your period appear to be due to oestrogen withdrawal (however, it should be noted that increased oestrogen during pregnancy and decreased oestrogen during menopause may also affect headaches).
+Headaches that occur during your period appear to be due to oestrogen withdrawal, with or without a combination of histamine intolerance.

 Furthermore, headaches associated with use of the oral contraceptive pill or hormone replacement therapy (HRT) may be partially related to periodic discontinuation of oral hormones and therefore changes to oestrogen levels.

 HRT is often seen to exacerbate migraine.
 It is important to realise that hormone medication may generate new headaches or aggravate or ameliorate pre-existing headaches.